 Have you worked with responsive designs before?
 Share some experiences with us!
 Have a happy theming!

-Érico has been a Front-End Developer and Designer with Appnovation for almost 4 years.
+Érico has been a Front-End Developer and Designer with Appnovation for 5 years.
 While he specializes in responsive design and mobile, Érico’s other projects include user experience design, information architecture and business analysis.
 Originally from São Paulo, Brazil, Érico moved to Canada in 2007 to pursue a career in web development and design.

 Current Playlist Includes: Allen Toussaint, Joe Bonamassa, Neil Young, City and Colour, Daft Punk and Rammstein – WOW that’s a mix!